-On January 28, Inter-American Court of Human Rights will hear its very first case pertaining to sexual violence in school settings when the Center for Reproductive Rights presents oral arguments in Paola Guzman Albarracin v.
+The Inter-American Court of Human Rights heard its very first case pertaining to sexual violence in school settings on January 28 when the Center for Reproductive Rights presented oral arguments in Paola Guzman Albarracin v.
 Ecuador.

 Paola Guzman of Ecuador was an adolescent public-school student who was sexually abused and raped by the vice-principal or her school.
 The sexual abuse led to a pregnancy and to a second abuse by her school doctor.
 As result of the violence inflicted upon her, she committed suicide three days after her 16th birthday

 This case is at the heart of the Center’s work to advance girls’ and women’s rights to equality, autonomy and dignity around the world.
 Catalina Martínez Coral, Regional Director for Latin America and the Caribbean for the Center, stated, “We’re not only fighting this case to get justice for Paola--we’re also fighting for accountability and for comprehensive reform.
 Girls like Paola should be able to live their lives free from sexual violence and harassment, especially in school.”

 In bringing this case before the Inter-American Court on Human Rights, the Center seeks to establish legally binding standards to prevent sexual violence in schools and to safeguard the autonomy of girls and adolescents to make decisions about their sexual and reproductive health--not just in Ecuador, but throughout the entire region of Latin America and the Caribbean.

 A decision in the case is expected in 2021.